 Condos and Houses

 The Myrtle Beach area is abundant with condos and beach houses available for rent.
 While most are privately owned, many are managed by area realty firms that deliver expert service for vacationers and often offer special perks.
-For example, vacationers booking through Ocean Drive Beach Rentals in North Myrtle Beach enjoy exclusive discounts at several Grand Strand restaurants, attractions and retail businesses.
+For example, vacationers booking through Thomas Beach Vacations in North Myrtle Beach enjoy exclusive discounts at several Grand Strand restaurants, attractions and retail businesses.

 No matter which area of the Grand Strand you wish to stay in, a little research should help you find the right property.
 A condo or house is a particularly good choice for larger families and multiple families vacationing together.
 Choose the number of bedrooms and bathrooms to comfortably accommodate your group, but expect to pay a bit more for oceanfront units and those with swimming pools.
 Bring your own groceries and prepare your favorite meals in fully equipped kitchens, a feature of all properties offered by Surfside Realty in Surfside Beach.
 Better yet, buy fresh seafood in-season from Little River or Murrells Inlet, and have a family feast in the comfort of your own beach condo or house.
 Be aware that during the summer season, most of these properties require a seven-day stay.
 In the off-season, many are available by the night or weekend.

 Of the more than 90,000 rooms available along the Grand Strand, motels enjoy a strong presence and continue to be a favorite choice for many Myrtle Beach vacationers.
-For a retro experience, stay overnight in true mom-and-pop style at the beachfront Sea Horn on South Ocean Boulevard, a website-less establishment that only takes reservations by phone.
+For a retro experience, stay overnight in old-school style at the beachfront Mermaid Inn on North Ocean Boulevard, a renovated motel that will brighten your day with its beachy colors and ocean views.
 Waikiki Village, a family-owned-and-operated 1960s motel, also continues the tradition of offering clean, comfortable lodging at modest prices.

 The sights and sounds of the great Atlantic are just a short walk away from many motels.
 If you like being in the midst of beach activity, a stay along Ocean Boulevard will afford you the convenience of walking to small eateries, arcades and souvenir shops.
 You will also have a vantage spot that permits you to indulge in a time-honored tradition: watching the nighttime parade of vehicles from your motel balcony as beach-goers "cruise the boulevard."
 It's a noisy, riveting display you won't soon forget.